CMS-Enterprise/easi-app/README.md

 ### Installing frontend dependencies

 To install the frontend's dependencies, run `yarn install --frozen-lockfile --ignore-engines`.
 The `--frozen-lockfile` flag will install the exact versions of all dependencies that are specified in `yarn.lock`; the `--ignore-engines` flag is necessary with Node 16 due to [this `react-uswds` issue](https://github.com/trussworks/react-uswds/issues/1582).

+### VSCode-specific tools

+**Windows+WSL:** From the Ubuntu command line, navigate to the root of this repository, then run `code .` to open VS Code with this repository opened.

+**All developers:**
+- VS Code will recommend installing the extensions specified in [`.vscode/extensions.json`](./.vscode/extensions.json).
+Install all of them.
+- The Go extension should prompt you to install the analysis tools it uses.
+Install all of them.
+See [these instructions](https://github.com/golang/vscode-go/blob/master/README.md#tools) for more details.

 ## Starting the application